in0finite/ArmyOfSteelDocs/what should be fixed before game could go public.md

 - build and publish (for linux and windows)

-- camera angle

-- navigation : astar asset is useless without local avoidance - maybe find some script on net which can do it ? ; should tree have a NavMeshObstacle ?
+- navigation : astar asset is useless without local avoidance - maybe find some script on net which can do it ? ; should tree have a NavMeshObstacle ? - no

+- client can't spawn some object - it's not rocket

+- spectator UI is showing up on server ; some objects are not destroyed on client ; rockets don't move with gravity on clients ; projectiles dont move on client ; sync list throws exception ; trees are displaying warning when removing them ;

+- switch to new version of unity - they may have fixed networking